Gust4voSales/gust4s-portfolio/README.md

 - Mobile adjusts
   - General (spacing, sizes)
-- EN/PT version

 - dynamic json for each lang
-  - i18n for buttons and sections that are not dynamic (like "View code" button text)
+- 404 with link to home page

 - Optionally, filter projects by tags